Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

 5. I pushed my project to github and enabled automatic link to heroku.
 This took some time to set up as I had to make sure that my environmental variables were correct.
 6. I then logged into Heroku and selected newly created app.
 7. I entered all my environment variables into the heroku panel including: secret key, public key - both of these were from stripe, the host name and the port.
-8. Then from the 'More' menu on the top right, I selected `Restart all dynos`.
+8. The final push to heroku was harder than I thought!
+I first had to set my debug to False in my settings.py file in the mathsplusrevision app.
+Then I had to do  ```python manage.py collectstatic```   to successfully transfer all the files heroku needed to run the app across to heroku.
+9. I then had to put all my environmental settings in my heroku config vars for my project as shown below.

+* DATABASE_URL       xxxxxxxxxx
+* IP                 xxxxx
+* PORT               xxxxx
+* SECRET_KEY         xxxxxxxxx
+* STRIPE_PUBLISHABLE xxxxxxxxx
+* STRIPE_SECRET      xxxxxxxxx

-9. I checked that my app was now deployed via Heroku
+I checked that my app was now deployed via Heroku

 ## Breakdown of steps involved in creating my django app